sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 .. attribute:: file.name

    If the file object was created using :func:`open`, the name of the file.
    Otherwise, some string that indicates the source of the file object, of the form ``<...>``.
-This is a read-only attribute and may not be present on all file- like objects.
+This is a read-only attribute and may not be present on all file-like objects.

 .. attribute:: file.newlines